 Recently, I’ve reconnected with my inner, 10 year old gifted child, and I realized that I hadn’t created the one structure that the world was most sorely missing.
 The world has been missing a good online program to connect gifted kids around the globe, created by somebody who actually was a gifted kid, focused on the group experience of gifted kids learning and growing together.

 The simple idea behind our classes for gifted kids is to let them learn to build solid structure, not big egos.
 I’ve seen it work too many times in our Gifted Homeschoolers Online Curriculum for Math and Science Classes to believe it doesn’t.

-You can check out the academic calendar for 2022-23, sorted by age and grade bands, to get an idea of the classes and times for our gifted homeschoolers online curriculum.
+Check the Live Learning page for 2023 course options, sorted by term, to get an idea of the classes and times for our gifted homeschoolers online curriculum.
 Live online classes with small groups of gifted students are primarily related to the topics of science, math, and languages.

 We recommend just setting up a free orientation call with Dr. Scott, so you can learn about which options, if any, are best for your family.

 Our live online gifted homeschoolers courses are designed and taught by Dr. Scott, a former gifted kid.
 We focus on the natural sciences, with fun themes including Minecraft, matter, elements, human health, and the history of science.
 The gifted curriculum is dynamic, driven by learner questions, highly interactive, and social.